Work Zone Mobility and Safety Program

 Process Review Examples

 Section 630.1008 of the Work Zone Safety and Mobility Rule requires agencies to conduct a process review at least every two years to assess the effectiveness of work zone safety and mobility procedures.
-More information about process reviews can be found in Implementing the Rule on Work Zone Safety and Mobility.
+The results of the review are intended to lead to improvements in work zone processes and procedures, data and information resources, and training programs so as to enhance efforts to address safety and mobility on current and future projects.
+More information can be found in Implementing the Rule on Work Zone Safety and Mobility.

-The following examples are meant to assist agencies with developing their own process review guidelines and are not meant to advocate a "one size fits all" approach.
+The following examples are meant to assist agencies with developing their own process review guidelines.

 Process Reviews